Trevor-Jacobs/2063-Z80-cpm/filesystem/README.md

 	cpmcp -f z80-retro-8k-8m retro.img ../cpm22/filesystem/* 0:

+You can copy files from a disk image back to a folder on your drive like this:

+	cpmcp -f z80-retro-8k-8m retro.img 0:* ../cpm22/filesysytem

 We can also look at what files are on the CP/M filesystem with the `cpmls` command like this:

 	cpmls -f z80-retro-8k-8m retro.img